Constant-Time/Campfire/_PRESS-RELEASE.md

  -->

 ## Heading ##
   Campfire

 ## Sub-Heading ##
   A collaborative storytelling app

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.

   Campfire is a place where users can collaborate in making an original story.
 Every addition has the potential to point the story in a new direction, making it the perfect place for inspiring creatives to practice their improvisation skills.

 ## Problem ##
   Many people are looking for a way to creatively express themselves.

 ## Solution ##
-  > Campfire connects people around the world by giving them an outlet to participate in collaborite creative writing.
+  Campfire connects people around the world by giving them an outlet to participate in collaborite creative writing.

 ## Quote from You ##
   Campfire is a site which allows users to work together to make short stories.

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  Describe how easy it is to get started.
   As a new user, simply go to our site and click on a title that interests you to see that story.
 After completing a quick signup, you can add to that story or create an entirely new story.

 ## Customer Quote ##
   "After a whiskey or six I love to get on campfire and tell stories with people I've never met"- Ernest Hemingway

 ## Closing and Call to Action ##
   If you are a fan of improvisation or creative writing, then campfire is the perfect site for you.